-The Income Tax Act governs the types of expenses that can be reimbursed under the HCSA.
-Coverage is provided for medical, vision and dental expenses that qualify for a medical expense tax credit.
+The Income Tax Act (Canada) governs the types of expenses that can be reimbursed under the HCSA.
+Coverage is provided for those expenses that qualify for a medical expense tax credit.
 For a complete list of covered expenses, contact your Canada Revenue Agency District Office and ask for Income Tax Interpretation Bulletin IT-519R.

-Great-West Life will pay 100% of covered expenses that are incurred while you and your dependents are covered, up to a maximum annual payment equal to the credits in your HCSA.
-Expenses for medical and vision services and supplies are considered to be incurred when they are received.
+Benefits will be paid for 100% of covered expenses that are incurred while you and your dependents are covered, up to a maximum annual payment equal to the credits in your HCSA.
 Dental expenses, other than orthodontic expenses, are considered to be incurred when treatment is completed.
 Orthodontic expenses are considered to be incurred on a periodic basis throughout the course of treatment.
+All other expenses are considered to be incurred when they are received.